About this Slovenian Loco

 How many countries have you visited?

-It was in Guinea in 2008, when an Aussi fellow traveler asked me:
+It happened in Guinea in 2008, when an Aussi fellow traveler asked me:

 How many countries have you visited?